akuity/kargo-advanced/README.md

-# Kargo Simple Example
+# Kargo Advanced Example

-This is a GitOps repository of a simple Kargo example for getting started.
+This is a GitOps repository of an Kargo example that showcases advanced Kargo techniques and features.

-### Features:
+### Features
-* A Warehouse which monitors a container repository for new images
+* A Warehouse which monitors both a container repository for new images and manifest changes in git
-* Three Stage (dev, staging, prod) deploy pipeline
+* Eight Stage deploy pipeline
-* Image tag promotion
+* Git + Image tag promotion
-* Direct git commits to dev, staging
-* Pull request for promotion to prod

-This example does not require an Argo CD instance and so would work with any GitOps operator (Argo CD, Flux) that detects and deploys manifest changes from a path in a git repo automatically (e.g. using auto-sync).
+* Verification using Analysis
+* Argo CD application syncing
+* Control flow stage
+* Rendered Branches

 ## Instructions